 - 2 Tbsp. olive oil

-- 2 cups shredded kale or spinach
+- 2 cups shredded kale, spinach, or other dark green leafy vegetable

 - 1/2 to 1 cup shredded sweet potato or carrot